Srilakshmi184/InformationGathering/README.md

 <img width="1912" height="1131" alt="Screenshot 2026-04-29 093220" src="https://github.com/user-attachments/assets/39b46b33-7054-4bb1-a34d-d8d27403b37d" />

+This image shows the domain details of edurussia.ru from WHOIS.
+It includes registration date, expiry date, and name servers.
+The domain is registered and verified under a Russian registrar.

 ## Finding IP address:
 ping command is available on Windows as well as on Linux OS.
 Following is the example to find out the IP address of facebook.com.